pstuffa/d3-course-work/d3Basics.md

 <svg width="200" height="200"></svg>
 ```

 Inside that SVG is where you place your objects, which must be SVG objects.
-Here's an example:
+Here's an example you can add to your basic.html file:
 ```
 <svg width="200" height="200">
   <circle cx="100" cy="100" r="50" fill="red">
 </svg>
 ```

-[Go here](http://www.w3schools.com/svg/default.asp) to see all the SVG objects and what attributes they require.
-This is important, as often, issues with creating different SVG objects happen when one uses the wrong attributes, such as setting x and y coordinates for a cirlce, which require cx and cy coordinates.
+*[Go here](http://www.w3schools.com/svg/default.asp) to see all the SVG objects and what attributes they require.
+This is important, as often, issues with creating different SVG objects happen when one uses the wrong attributes, such as setting x and y coordinates for a cirlce, which require cx and cy coordinates.*